eszpakowski/air-quality-monitor/README.md

 ## Discussion/comment
 - All the heavy lifting is delegated to the OLAP database engine, which seems tailored for this exact class of problems.
-- I needed to use classic JDBC and java.sql.PreparedStatements because that's what suggested by DuckDB docs.
-It's possible to use some wrapper over JDBC like JdbcTemplate, but then you loose access to low level APIs like [Appender](https://duckdb.org/docs/stable/data/appender).
+- I needed to use classic JDBC and java.sql.PreparedStatements because that's what is suggested by DuckDB docs.
+It's possible to use some wrapper over JDBC like JdbcTemplate, but then you lose access to low level APIs like [Appender](https://duckdb.org/docs/stable/data/appender).
 - Integration tests need to be run via 'mvn verify' since Flyway doesn't seem to work with DuckDb when ran programmatically.
 I think the reason is it doesn't care about connection limit, while DuckDB is very strict about it.

 TODO:
 - Swagger documentation.
-- Gatling load tests with expected amount of data.
+- Gatling load tests with the expected amount of data.
 - More corner cases covered by tests, especially regarding complex SQL queries.
-- Think how to improve the suggested endpoint design to get closer to [Richardson Maturity Model](https://martinfowler.com/articles/richardsonMaturityModel.html)
+- Think how to improve the suggested endpoint design to get closer to [Richardson Maturity Model](https://martinfowler.com/articles/richardsonMaturityModel.html).
 - Try alternative wrappers for JDBC, decide if it makes sense to use them with DuckDB.